-If the thought of beans doesn’t get you excited, consider all the bean-based comfort foods you loved growing up, like chili, baked beans, bean soup, hummus, Mexican rice and beans, Cuban black beans, three-bean salad and Hoppin’ John (black-eyed peas), to name a few examples.
+So are all the bean-based comfort foods you loved growing up — like chili, baked beans, bean soup, hummus, Mexican rice and beans, Cuban black beans, three-bean salad and Hoppin’ John, to name a few examples.